MustardChef/WSABuilds/Fixes/Post-Install Issues/TargetMachineActivelyRefusedConnection.md

 3. Reserve port 58526 so Hyper-V doesn't reserve it back using the command `netsh int ipv4 add excludedportrange protocol=tcp startport=58526 numberofports=1`

-4. Re-enable Hyper-V using the command `dism.exe /Online /Enable-Feature:Microsoft-Hyper-V /All` and reboot your PC
+4. Re-enable Hyper-V (if it was previously enabled) using the command `dism.exe /Online /Enable-Feature:Microsoft-Hyper-V /All` and reboot your PC

 Your issue should be fixed now!